$

 You can find more information about the mini-pill and the combined pill on the NHS website or by reading the patient information leaflet included with the specific pill you’re considering.

-The benefits of taking a contraceptive pill
+The pros of taking a contraceptive pill

 There’s a lot to learn about the contraceptive pill, but, as promised, it’s time to explore the potential benefits of taking one.